laboon/ebook/text/98_glossary_of_terms.md

 __Exploit__: A program or piece of data which takes advantage of a vulnerability.
 A vulnerability is "strictly theoretical" until somebody develops a way to exploit it.

 __Exploratory testing__: An informal style of testing, where the goal is often both to learn about the system by testing it as well as find defects.

+__External quality__: The quality of the system from a user's perspective - that is, does it meet the requirements, perform as expected, produce correct results, etc.

 __Externally consistent (requirements)__: The property of having the system be consistent with requirements of other systems or of the universe.
 For example, having a system which mandates that the system will be able to communicate with a base on Pluto instantaneously would require faster-than-light communication, and would thus be inconsistent with the laws of this universe.